Baking Ingredients

 Pantry

-Store in a cool, dry place, tightly sealed, away from moisture and direct sunlight.
-Optimal potency is typically maintained for 6-12 months after opening.
+Store in a cool, dry place, tightly sealed.
+Avoid moisture and humidity.

 Refrigerator